 Pulse pour by adding 65g of water in 15 seconds, followed by a waiting period of 15 seconds and repeat 5 more times (pouring timeline below) .
 Each pour should begin in the center, work its way outward, and then return back to the center.

-What the fuck is that??
-There is no way coffee taste depends on such intricate patterns of pouring water.
+Come on.
+There is absolutely no way coffee taste depends on these intricate patterns of pouring water.
 A mathematical model would cast away this bro science at least to some extent.

 I also can't really understand how is one capable of estimating coffee on the scale from 0 to 10, but perhaps that's just my unsophisticated taste buds, and I accept other people can train themselves to do that.

-¶START [C] how to spot a p-zombie solipsism ai think
+¶STRT [C] how to spot a p-zombie solipsism ai

 I've been thinking about solipsism lately.

 Imagine a human baby.
 Up to a certain age they think their toys are alive and perhaps no less conscious than their parents.

 These days, stuff like voice assistants, automatic email replies, Google Duplex, GPT text generation may seem like magic or machine possessing mind, but if you study these technologies, you won't have that illusion.

 Now imagine you ask a stranger on the street for help to get around the city.
 You might interact for less than ten seconds, and for what it's worth they could easily be a bot.

 What if sentient people around you are actually p-zombies, you're just not smart enough yet to understand it?
 Baby grows up, learns more how the world around them works and understands toys are not alive.
 What if it's similar with other minds: you (I mean, I, duh) grow up, learn more, and then you understand and unravel them?